 In this series, we dive into the many myths and misconceptions in the world of cancer.
 Every episode, we look at a myth and debunk it with the help of our world-leading clinicians and researchers.

 While most breast lumps are not cancer, there are many other myths that persist about the relationship between the two.
-Beth Overmoyer, MD, director of the Inflammatory Breast Cancer Program at Dana-Farber's Susan F. Smith Center for Women's Cancers, helps set the story straight on some of the biggest questions about breast lumps.
+Beth Overmoyer, MD, former director of the Inflammatory Breast Cancer Program at Dana-Farber's Susan F. Smith Center for Women's Cancers, helps set the story straight on some of the biggest questions about breast lumps.

 In this episode, we explore the myth that cancer is always inevitable — and that there’s nothing we can do to prevent it from coming our way.
 With the help of Huma Q. Rana, MD, clinical director of the Center for Cancer Genetics and Prevention at Dana-Farber, we explore the relationship between genetics, cancer, and cancer risk, and address how our lifestyle choices affect our chances of developing cancer.

 Episode 3: Smoking and Lung Cancer

 Every time tobacco is inhaled, it creates conditions in the body almost ideally suited to the formation of cancer.
 So how do we explain lung cancer in non-smokers, and are there significant risk factors for lung cancer other than smoking?
 We get to the bottom of this with Geoffrey Oxnard, MD, a medical oncologist at Dana-Farber’s Lowe Center for Thoracic Oncology.